ErfanRasti/arch-setup/docs/06_gnome_on_wayland_and_x11/4_screen.md

 ### Is it Wayland or XWayland?

 To check that is an app using `xwayland` or `wayland` you can use `xeyes`.
 Move your mouse on the app you want to check.
-If the eyes re moving toward your pointer movements, it's `xwayland`.
+If the eyes are moving toward your pointer movements, it's `xwayland`.
 If they don't, it's native `wayland`.
 To install `xeyes` and run it:

 ```bash